aktos-io/kicad-tools/README.md

 This command generates following folders:

-* plot-test: Use this svg files for testing if every footprint matches with real measurements or not.
-Print from inkjet.
 * plot-production: Use these plots for toner transform process.
 Print from laser printer.
 * plot-drill: The drill map.
 Print from inkjet.
 * plot-assembly: Use `*-Front.html` and `*-Back.html` for getting assembly maps.
 Edit those html files to change `left: 1234px` value to fit your schema.